simonsobs/syslibrary/README.md

 Currently available features are
 * calibration
-* additive systematics template from file
+* additive systematics template from yaml file
+* T-to-E beam leakage

 To get started, have a look at the notebooks in `sysspectra/notebook`